This is a complete guide covering the reasons to shoot in RAW format.

 8. Abundance of Dynamic Range

-A dynamic range is the number of color tones that you can find in a single shot.
+A dynamic range is the number of color tones that you can find in a single image.

 It ranges from the darkest to the lightest colors.

-There are your blacks, the shadows, mid-tones, followed by highlights and whites.
+There are your blacks, the shadows, and mid-tones, followed by highlights and whites.

 These ranges change throughout the day depending on the sun’s position and other elements.